-Don’t apply to a generic ‘catch all’ advert on a corporate website.
-In-house recruiters are under pressure to deliver on urgent requirements so are unlikely to prioritise generic applications…no matter how talented you are.
+Don’t apply to a generic ‘catch-all’ advert on a corporate website.
+In-house recruiters are under pressure to deliver on urgent requirements, so they are unlikely to prioritise generic applications no matter how talented you are.

 Do follow companies on Twitter and Linkedin that you are interested in working for.
 Your currency will be highest when they advertise specific roles that match your skill set.